aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 ## Advanced Raspberry Pi setup

-Go to the Raspberry Pi menu &rarr; Settings &rarr; Raspberry Pi Configuration
+Go to the Raspberry Pi menu &rarr; Preferences &rarr; Raspberry Pi Configuration

 Under System, set a hosthame (I set mine to `piboard`).

-Make sure it is set to boot to desktop, and auto login as user 'pi'.
+Make sure it is set to boot to desktop, and auto login as current user (it might say As user 'pi').

 Under Interfaces, enable SSH.